NOXCIS/wirehole-reloaded/README.md

 `````
 4. Press Ctrl + C after every container install to continue the script.
 ````
-#This is nessary for the time being as i dont know how to force continue the script without stopping the containers after creation.
-Also i want the script to negate the use of kill.
-Help Needed
+#This is nessary for the time being.
+As i dont know how to force continue the script without stopping the containers after creation.
+Also i want the script to negate the use of kil, so i cant use PID Ids.
+HELP NEEDED
 ````